 As nice as the odds are in the Irish Lotto, they were once even better.
 Back in the early days of the national lottery, players only had to pick six numbers from 1-36.
 Thus, the odds of winning the jackpot came out to just under 1 in 2 million.

 A Dublin-based syndicate did the math on winning and determined that it would be profitable to pool their money and buy every single combination of numbers for just over £970,000.
-So in 1992, the team decided to make its move and set out to purchase every possible combination of tickets.
+So in 1992, the team decided to make its move and purchase every possible combination of tickets.

 Lottery officials caught wind of the scheme and did everything they could to prevent the syndicate from buying every ticket without disrupting the game for everyone else.
 In the end, the syndicate managed to purchase roughly 80% of all possible combinations.